 How to join

 The Club year runs from the AGM in September.
-The subscription is £12 per year (£6 after 1 March).
+The subscription for 2021/2022 is £15.
+New members are welcome at any time.
 Download a membership application form

 Use of members’ personal data